The history of hemp

 The ancient origins of hemp cultivation

-Archaeological evidence suggests that hemp was one of the first plants to be cultivated for its fibres, which were used to produce textiles, ropes, and other essential materials.
+Archaeological evidence indicates that hemp was among the earliest plants domesticated for fibre, used to make textiles, ropes, and essential utilitarian goods.

 Global map showing Asia especially China where hemp was first cultivated